resoundlabs/resoundlabs.github.io/_posts/2015-5-27-maschine-custom-plugin-graphics.md

 ### Ok, the details for the specific files

-* `plugin_name.meta` file name needs to match the developer's name exactly - see example above (it is not necessary to edit the contents)
+* `plugin_name.meta` file name needs to match developer name exactly - see example above (it is not necessary to edit the contents)
 * `MST_artwork.png` graphic on Studio's right screen
 * `MST_logo.png` graphic on Studio's left screen
 * `VB_logo.png` graphic on the left side of Browser section in software